mfeemster/keysharp/README.md

 		-New function GetScreenClip(x, y, width, height, filename) can be used to return a bitmap screenshot of an area of the screen and optionally save it to file.
 		-Two new functions for strings: StartsWith() and EndsWith() to examine the beginning and end of a string.
 		-Run/Wait(target, dir, options, args) can take a fourth parameter, args, for the program arguments, rather than placing them inside of the program name string.
-		-Rich text boxes are supported by passing "RichEdit" to Gui.Add().
-The same options from "Edit" are supported with the following caveats:
+		-Rich text boxes are supported by passing `RichEdit` to Gui.Add().
+The same options from `Edit` are supported with the following caveats:
 			-Multiline is true by default.
 			-WantReturn and Password are not supported.
 			-Upper and lower case are supported, but only for key presses, not for pasting.